BalajiKs171095/mbcrump.github.io/_posts/2015-05-26-using-typescript-with-code.md

 }
 {% endhighlight %}

 Note: Don't worry about the windows section as the OSX installation of Visual Studio Code will ignore it.
-The only thing we changed here was the **args** field, which allows it to search the current directory and added **isShellCommand** to true.
+The only thing we changed here was the **args** field, which allows it to compile all files in the current directory and subdirectory and added **isShellCommand** to true.
+Notice that under command, it has tsc.
+If you didn't install TypeScript first, then it would have failed here.

 ##Create a main.ts file and add some TypeScript code